 The purpose of this document is to provide information regarding the EDA circuitry used in the LX4000 and the LX5000.

-PDF Download of LX4000 and LX5000 EDA Circuit Design and Evolution Adobe PDF Document
+PDF Download of LX4000 and LX5000 EDA Circuit Design and Evolution

-PDF Download of Diseño de Circuito y Evolución del EDA LX4000 y LX5000 Adobe PDF Document
+PDF Download of Diseño de Circuito y Evolución del EDA LX4000 y LX5000

 The LX4000 and LX5000 data acquisition systems have been successful products that have serviced the polygraph profession in both optimal and sub-optimal, and sometimes harsh, environments.
 The LX4000 and LX5000 are completely safe for both examiner and examinee, and have a proven track-record of being highly functional in field settings worldwide.